MyRaspberry/ESP32-S3_N16R8_w_Arduino/ESP32_Data_Collect_FFAT_FSBrowser/README.md

 ## board: ESP32-S3 F16N8
 incl:<br/>
 ## use FFAT ( on 10MB partition )
+## use PSRAM 8MB for long array definition
 ## use FSBrowser use FFAT via webserver
 ### ESP32-S3 Class lib for RGB_LED pin 48 after soldering